 The cat and Alice ate three cakes.
 Show that one of them ate at least two cakes.

-You are given \(11\) natural numbers.
-Show that you can choose two among those numbers such that the difference between the chosen numbers is divisible by \(10\).
+You are given at least \(11\) natural numbers.
+Show that you can choose two among those numbers such that their difference is divisible by \(10\).

 A rectangle \(5 \times 9\) is cut into 10 small rectangles with sides of integer lengths.
 Show that there are two identical rectangles among them.